spiritedtechie/foursquare-app-play/README.md

 result in purer/cleaner functions, which can be more easily tested if needed.

 Next, some further scenarios were added to the PlacesController to support timeouts, and display to the user a suitable message.
-The controller was refactored to create smaller functions, and higher order functions where possible.
+The controller was refactored to create smaller functions, and higher order functions where possible, again to align with functional programming best practices.

-Finally cookies were incorporated to save the last search.
+Finally, cookies were incorporated to save the last search, so that the user can come back and just hit 'Submit'.

-Scala was used mostly because of recent familiarity, and also it is a strongly typed language and functional so errors were less likely to occur dynamically, and code could be refactored using functional pattern resulting in cleaner code.
+Scala was used mostly because of recent familiarity with it, and also it is a strongly typed language and functional so errors were less likely to occur dynamically, and code could be refactored using functional patterns resulting in clean code.
 As a side note, the Play framework is a 'reactive' framework that incorporates Futures, Actors and a non-blocking web server.
-Therefore it is suitable platform for growing the application further into something that is production and scale worthy.
+Therefore, it is suitable platform for growing the application further into something that is production and scale worthy.